aashray138/aashray138/README.md

-# aashray138
-# aashray138
+# Aashray Shrestha

-#Hello, My name is Aashray Shrestha.
-I am a rising senior at Western Michigan University studying computer science.
+Hello, My name is Aashray Shrestha.
+I am a rising senior at Western Michigan University studying Computer Science.

-<a href = "https://aashraysth.web.app/"> Portfolio Link </a>
+Link to my Portfolio : <a href = "https://aashraysth.web.app/"> Portfolio Link </a>

+Connect with me on Linkedin : <a href = "https://www.linkedin.com/in/aashrayshrestha/"> LinkedIn </a>

+Reach out to me at :